fex01/transparency-information-dictionary/README.md

 #### 3) Trigger Integration Test With Activated Tracing

 Ensure that you are running your services with activated tracing and use your existing tools for testing (and test automation) to make service calls.
-For our demonstrator tracing is baked in into the Dockerfile:
+For our demonstrator tracing is baked into the Dockerfile:

 ```dockerfile
 # demonstrator/emailservice/Dockerfile